DevBadAss/AppJS/README.md

-# MVC-JS
+# AppJS
-A Client-Side MVC framework in JavaScript
+A Client-Side SPA framework in JavaScript